How Big is the Industry?

 Pancheros is a sleeper brand with a cult-like following in the Mexican fast-casual industry.
 Widely beloved in the Midwest, where the brand has won millions of customers who crave our fresh-pressed tortillas, our homemade queso, salsas, guacamole, and more, Pancheros is known for serving up the perfect burrito that stands up on its own, like a tower of absolute deliciousness.

-Since our founding in 1992, Pancheros has grown to over 65 locations in 13 states across the country.
+Since our founding in 1992, Pancheros has grown to 70 locations in 12 states across the country.
 In that time, Pancheros has simplified its business model, instituted a comprehensive training platform and launched systems and processes that help franchisees thrive in their businesses.
 Now, Pancheros is actively focused on expanding across the United States for the first time, and the timing couldn’t be better – Americans have never had a bigger appetite for Mexican food than they do right now.

-“We’re a brand with a cult-following and a lot of people in the Midwest really love Pancheros and that fandom is only going to grow as we grow across the United States,” says Ryan Murrin, VP of Marketing and Franchise Development with Pancheros.
-“We’ve proven the concept not only in the Midwest but also in the Northeast, and the brand is thriving in these markets.
-We’re opening new restaurants in Texas – and the demand for Pancheros to enter new markets is extremely high.
-We expect to have significant growth in the years to come.”
+“We’re a brand with a cult-following and a lot of people in the Midwest really love Pancheros and that fandom is only going to grow as we expand across the United States,” says Ryan Murrin, VP of Marketing and Franchise Development with Pancheros.
+“We’ve proven the concept not only in the Midwest but also in the Northeast, and the brand is thriving in these markets.”

 - (1) Upserve, “Has the Fast Food Industry Taken Over Mexican Food?” paragraph 6, upserve.com/restaurant-insider/fast-food-industry-taken-mexican-food/